Researching Australian military service: Second World War, Royal Australian Air Force (RAAF)

 - W.R.
 Chorley, Royal Air Force Bomber Command losses of the Second World War (Earl Shilton, Leicester: the author & Midland County Publishers, 1992–2002) Chronological listing with brief details of the circumstances of the loss.

-The National Archives of Australia also hold copies of many RAAF operational records.
-Some have been digitised and can be viewed on RecordSearch.
-Search RecordSearch using the name of the unit as your keywords (e.g. 453 Squadron) and A9186 as the Series number.
+The National Archives of Australia has a duplicate series A9186, many records of which have been digitised and are available online through the RecordSearch database.
+Enter the name of the unit as keywords (e.g. 453 Squadron) and A9186 as the series number.

 Many of those who enlisted in the RAAF served in Royal Air Force (RAF) squadrons.
 The Memorial does not hold official records of RAF squadrons, only some published information.
 The National Archives in the United Kingdom hold operational records for the RAF.